NeilJustice/ZenUnitAndMetalMock/README.md

 ### How to unit test templated class PredicateCounter's CountWhere() function with ZenUnit's type-parameterized test syntax

-How can the correctness of this templated class `PredicateCounter` with its `CountWhere` function be confirmed across various types of `ContainerType` and `T`?
+How might the correctness of templated class `PredicateCounter` with function `CountWhere` be confirmed across various types of `ContainerType` and `T`?

-(`std::count_if` is of course the standard way of counting elements matching a given predicate. `class PredicateCounter` provides mockability by way of its `CountWhere` function being virtual.)
+(`std::count_if` is of course the standard way of counting elements matching a given predicate. `class PredicateCounter` provides MetalMockability by way of its `CountWhere` function being virtual.)

 ```cpp
 template<